 Our multifaceted geographic and programmatic response to this pandemic is much broader than our typical disaster response.

-Through our community of donors and corporate partners, we have raised approximately $27 million for COVID-19 relief and recovery efforts, close to $8 million of which comprise contributions to the GlobalGiving Coronavirus Relief Fund.
+Through our community of donors and corporate partners, we have raised more than $30 million for COVID-19 relief and recovery efforts, close to $10 million of which comprise contributions to the GlobalGiving Coronavirus Relief Fund.
 We have awarded the vast majority of COVID-19 emergency relief grants to nonprofit partners headquartered in close to 50 countries where they are implementing these humanitarian programs.
 We’ve also granted $1.1 million from existing disaster grant programs such as the Australia Wildfires Relief Fund and Hurricane Dorian Relief Fund to support grantees now having to respond to multiple crises.

 Our efforts don’t end there.
 We launched a Hardship Microgrants initiative, which has enabled us to provide operational support to nonprofits with microgrants.
 This includes organizations that have been economically impacted by the pandemic but not necessarily implementing specific responses.
 Although we’ve continued to operationalize a flexible grantmaking approach, rather than respond to requests for funds, we preemptively reached out to our partners, asking what they needed.
 We also removed restrictions on previously awarded grants, enabling grantees to use the funds for unforeseen COVID-related issues.
 In addition, the GlobalGiving team has produced helpful resources for nonprofit and corporate partners to help them navigate the many facets of this challenging environment.
 And as always—we are consistently gathering feedback from our partners and grantees, not only organizations actively responding to the emergency needs, but also the whole host of nonprofits that have been deeply impacted by this pandemic.